Spring 2003 Fellows

 Danya is currently completing her doctorate at Brown University.
 She is studying the intersections of pharmaceutical policy and patient and health provider behavior.
 This past year she has given talks at the WHO Third International Conference on Improving the Use of Medicines, held in Antalya, Turkey as well as Agency for Healthcare Research and Quality (AHRQ) conference in Seattle.
 She is funded as a post-doctoral fellow in Comparative Effectiveness Research at the Center for Gerontology and Healthcare Research at Brown and she hopes to complete her degree in 2013.

-MONICA SANTANA ROSEN is Partner and Vice Presiden at Cross & Joftus, an education consulting firm.
+MONICA SANTANA ROSEN is Partner and Vice Presiden at Cross & Joftus, an education consulting firm in Chicago.

 Monica's parents both emigrated from the Dominican Republic.
 The youngest of four children, she was born and raised in New York City.